marcosmolla/pathways_cultural_adaptation/README.md

 4. Simple Contagion
 5. Fertility selection

-To run the individual simulations you need to adjust the parameters in the `grid` array that is defined in `main.jl`.
+To run the individual simulations you need to:
+1. Adjust the parameters in the `grid` array that is defined in `main.jl`.
+2. Adjust the number of simulations accordingly in line 15 of `run.jl` (e.g. if you changed `grid` so that there will be in total 100 simulations, line 15 should read `for q in 1:100`)

 For **homogeneous environments**, set parameters 11 ($\sigma$) and 12 ($\tau$) to 0.
 They control the shape of the lognormal distribution and Lognormal(0,0) = 1.
 For **heterogeneous environments** change the values of $\sigma$ and $\tau$ accordingly.